 If you’re looking for a good book, try one of our favorites!
 Click on a cover to read a review.

 Access complete digital magazines!
-Sign up for RBdigital and Zinio accounts to start reading.
+Sign up for an RBdigital account to start reading.

 -Keep magazines as long as you want.

 -Download to mobile devices for offline reading.

 -Enjoy mobile apps for iPad, iPhone, Kindle Fire, Android and Windows 8.

 Overdrive (audiobooks & ebooks) : Choose from our ever-growing collection of downloadable audiobooks and ebooks!

 Freading is a collection of thousands of ebooks from every genre.
 You can explore them all without ever waiting on a hold or worrying about late fees.
 Read on your computer or take the book with you on a compatible eReader, smartphone, or tablet!
 Start here with the Freading FAQ, then access the collection here.

 RBdigital eAudio & eBooks: researchIT CT’s downloadable eAudio & eBook service: Provided statewide, this downloadable audiobook collection features nearly 1,400 titles and just recently added ebooks to their collections.
 These titles can be checked out after creating a new RBdigital account.
 Click here to learn more or here to access the collection.